DYK with Jeff Bell – Exploring the Edmonton Region’s export data

 Figure 5

 And we have the infrastructure to support international trade.
-The Edmonton region is an inland port with excellent cargo connectivity and favorable regulations and tax regimes.
+The Edmonton Region is an inland port with excellent cargo connectivity and favorable regulations and tax regimes.
 Currency exchange rates can also work in the favor of exporters My previous blog posts on air and rail cargo speak to the competitive advantages Edmonton-based firms have in terms of accessing US and Asian markets.
 Edmonton is the closest city in North America to New Delhi and is closer to Beijing than anywhere in the lower 48 states.
-The Edmonton region has excellent road and rail connectivity to all major Canadian sea ports as well as the USA and Mexico via the Cannamex highway.
+The Edmonton Region has excellent road and rail connectivity to all major Canadian sea ports as well as the USA and Mexico via the Cannamex highway.
 Finally, Edmonton firms can also benefit from a number of support programs and policies that favor exports such as “no declaration is required” designations3 or a Foreign Trade Zone designation to name a few.

 Conclusion

-The Edmonton region’s track record on trade is mixed.
+The Edmonton Region’s track record on trade is mixed.
 On the one hand there is a wealth of experience of local companies in building and operating successful businesses, with some of them accessing foreign markets to drive growth.
-On the other hand, very few companies are exporting relative to our Canadian peers – there is a relatively untapped opportunity for local companies to increase the region’s exports and accelerate their growth- and that of the region.
+On the other hand, very few companies are exporting relative to our Canadian peers – there is a relatively untapped opportunity for local companies to increase the Region’s exports and accelerate their growth- and that of the Region.

 Does any of this pique your curiosity around what exporting could do for your business?
 If so, please join Edmonton Global on September 7th 2023 at the inaugural Access Export event.
 Edmonton Global will be hosting its first trade networking event to bring together exporters and the ‘export-curious’, along with the organizations that have resources to support export companies and set them up for success.
 Learn more, and register here.